lbriceno92/WeatherApp/README.md

 ﻿# WeatherApp
  Luis Briceno
- 48 hours project for KapazaTest
+ 48 hours project.
+Realm as database, Retrofit for webservices, Picasso for the image donwload.